jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Current set name* This is name for the current set of positions.
 Random name is generated when buttons are used.
 User should change this name into meaningful name related to the sample plates they are using.
 It REALLY helps if  it is easy to identify for anyone - sample plates may have numbers, so use "AcrylicPlate5" or anything sensible.

+*Save Position Set* This button will save the current sample set in this Igor experiment, it is then available as Saved sample set in *Select Saved set*.
+Note, that if this button is disabled, current sample set was not changed.

 -----

 **Example** Assume that as user you have received two Acrylic plates and want to populate a table for each and fill in sample names and positions.
 The following steps are needed to generate table with positions and display image of the plate to guide in sample mounting.